OfficeDev/office-js-docs-pr/docs/powerpoint/use-document-themes-in-your-powerpoint-add-ins.md

 ![Content app running with Facet theme.](../images/office15-app-content-app-facet-theme.png)

-### Using OfficeThemes.css Office UI theme classes in your task pane add-in's HTML page
+### Use OfficeThemes.css Office UI theme classes in your task pane add-in's HTML page

 In addition to the document theme, users can customize the color scheme of the Office user interface for all Office applications using the **File** > **Account** > **Office Theme** drop-down box.